leonardomso/33-js-concepts/README.md

 ---

-## 11. setTimeout, setInterval & requestAnimationFrame
+## 11. setTimeout, setInterval and requestAnimationFrame

 ### Articles